 Dr. Kristin Simokat

-Dr. Kristin Simokat is joining the department of biology and toxicology as a visiting assistant professor.
-She will be teaching courses in human anatomy and physiology.
-She received her B.A. in biology from Wesleyan University and her Ph.D. in cellular and molecular biology with a concentration in developmental biology from the University of Wisconsin-Madison.
-Dr. Simokat comes most recently from the Palouse region (University of Idaho and Washington State University) where she taught developmental biology, mammalian physiology, human anatomy & physiology, genetics, cell biology and introductory biology.
+Dr. Kristin Simokat joined the department of biology and toxicology as an assistant professor.
+She is teaching courses in human anatomy and physiology.
+Dr. Simokat received her B.A. in biology from Wesleyan University and her Ph.D. in cellular and molecular biology with a concentration in developmental biology from the University of Wisconsin-Madison.
+She comes most recently from the Palouse region (University of Idaho and Washington State University) where she taught developmental biology, mammalian physiology, human anatomy & physiology, genetics, cell biology and introductory biology.
 Her current research interests include the integration of writing-to-learn strategies and technology to promote learning and understanding of science.

 I work in...